-Teaching Fellowships (TF): These provide a stipend plus full tuition and fees for up to four full courses per semester plus a 2-credit teaching course.
+Teaching Fellowships (TF): These provide a stipend plus full tuition and fees for up to four full courses per semester.
 Teaching responsibilities usually require approximately 20 hours per week.
 Full or partial awards may be given.

-Doctoral Research Fellowships (RF): These awards are given to students who assist individual faculty with specific areas of research and the stipend amount is funded by faculty research grants.
+Doctoral Research Fellowships (RF): These awards are given to students who assist individual faculty with specific areas of research and the stipend is funded by faculty research grants.
 There are a substantial number of graduate student research positions in Biology, which are funded through faculty research grants.
 These Research Fellowships provide the stipend and full tuition.
 The supervising faculty member determines the specific duties of the Research Fellow.
 Consult your faculty advisor.